 It is a mysterious medium because light rays are invisible to the naked eye until they touch an object, practical because of its value to our lives, and exciting because of the aesthetics value it provides if utilised effectively.

-Light not only possesses the absolute power to show, enhance and display objects and things to human view, it is virtually impossible to evaluate any visual effect without the presence of lights.
+Light not only possesses the absolute power to show, enhance and display objects and things to human view, but it is also virtually impossible to evaluate any visual effect without the presence of lights.

 The long and short of it is that lighting is an important element of interior design.